COST GUIDES

 The installation cost of an air conditioner unit in the UK ranges from £1,750 - £3,000 (or more), depending on factors such as the complexity of the installation, the type of unit (split system, window unit, or portable unit), and any additional requirements specific to your home.

-We recommend getting three quotes from HVAC professionals to compare.
+It's a good idea to get around three quotes from HVAC installers to compare.

 Running costs